enix/kube-image-keeper/README.md

 ### Conflicts with other mutating webhooks

 Kuik's core functionality intercepts pod creation events to modify the definition of container images, facilitating image caching.
-However, some Kubernetes operators create pods autonomously and don't expect modifications to the image definitions (for exemple cloudnative-pg), the unexpected rewriting of the `pod.specs.containers.image` field can lead to inifinite reconciliation loop because the operator's expected target container image will be endlessly rewritten by the kuik `MutatingWebhookConfiguration`.
+However, some Kubernetes operators create pods autonomously and don't expect modifications to the image definitions (for example cloudnative-pg), the unexpected rewriting of the `pod.specs.containers.image` field can lead to inifinite reconciliation loop because the operator's expected target container image will be endlessly rewritten by the kuik `MutatingWebhookConfiguration`.
 In that case, you may want to disable kuik for specific pods using the following Helm values:

 ```bash
 controllers: